fraykate/team3/SQL_TESTING.md

   * The user profile will be composed of 4 different tables that can be
   * queried indiviually or joined together.
 The tables are: likes, dislikes,
   * watched, and to_watch
+  * It will be used by the user profile html page to view as well as the individual movie html page and search results html page to add values to user when logged in
 ### Table Columns
   * IDUser - unique id for user
   * WatchedMovie - Movie that the user has already watched